SamuelLucas-007/InteliChain/README.md

 Furthermore, the Lightning Network provides an effective solution to the payment issue.
 Independent journalists often face challenges in receiving payment for their work in areas where traditional financial institutions may be inaccessible or unreliable.
 The Lightning Network enables quick and secure payment transactions, ensuring that these professionals receive due recognition for their efforts.

-UnJorn not only focuses on protecting and supporting independent journalists but also on bringing critical and frequently hidden issues to the forefront.
+The platform not only focuses on protecting and supporting independent journalists but also on bringing critical and frequently hidden issues to the forefront.
 By providing a secure environment and a dependable payment structure, this social network empowers these professionals to expose abuses, corruption, and human rights violations, thereby contributing to a more informed and conscious global community.

-UnJorn represents an innovative and necessary response to independent journalism in a rapidly changing world where freedom of expression and truth are essential values.
+UnJorn website represents an innovative and necessary response to independent journalism in a rapidly changing world where freedom of expression and truth are essential values.
 With technologies like Nostr and Lightning Network, it becomes a powerful tool for independent journalists who are willing to risk everything to keep us informed about the most pressing issues of our time.

 ## Documentation

-The documentation with information about the project overview, business analysis, system requirements, and system development can be found by clicking here
+The documentation with information about the project overview, business analysis, system requirements, and system development can be found by <a href="https://docs.google.com/document/d/1aclZiAr7EfSIRo1bg41LDf0NBENUc4BH9Yf_STue-Yc/edit?usp=sharing">Clickring here</a>

 ## Technologies
 - Lightning